onlyuser/rt-dl/README.md

 Keywords:
 ---------

-    How to query RottenTomatoes film reviews?
+    How to query RottenTomatoes film ratings?